-- Gather the tools and parts needed for your planned work. - Make sure that the jack is in good condition, and that its threads are properly lubricated and free from dirt. - To avoid accidentally triggering the alarm, reduce your car's alarm sensitivity. - 1 Activate the parking brake. - 2 Put the car into P using the gear selector.
+- Gather the tools and parts needed for your planned work. - Make sure that the jack is in good condition, and that its threads are properly lubricated and free from dirt. - To avoid accidentally triggering the alarm, reduce your car's alarm sensitivity. - 1 Activate the parking brake. - 2 Put the car into P using the gear selector. - 3 Disable air suspension by activating jack mode in settings.

-- 3 Place wheel blocks to reduce the risk of car movement while raised.
+- 4 Place wheel blocks to reduce the risk of car movement while raised.
 Large stones or wooden blocks work well.
-Place them both in front of and behind each wheel that will remain on the ground. - 4 Locate the intended jacking point on the car's underbody.
+Place them both in front of and behind each wheel that will remain on the ground. - 5 Locate the intended jacking point on the car's underbody.